amitchell05/100-days-of-code/log.md

 **Today's Progress**: Today wasn't a great coding day.
 I thought I made progress on my faq-accordion-card-main project, but now I'm totally stuck.
 This is a hard Frontend Mentor challenge for me as a #CodeNewbie.
 I tried to use a border to see what's going on with my columns.

 **Thoughts**: No success, though with the [FAQ Accordion Project](https://github.com/amitchell05/faq-accordion-card-main).
 If I can't figure it out now, I will probably have to put this project on hold and work on a different challenge.

+### Day 60: October 21, 2020

+**Today's Progress**: With help from a developer on Slack, I was able to get a mobile version of my FAQ Accordion page working...somewhat.
+I think I will take a break from this one and work on another Frontend Mentor project or try other programming challenges.
+In CoderGirl, we covered fetch and JSON.
+We are learning more terminology, which is exciting and scary at the same time.
+We've covered a lot of topics in two months or more.
+In a few weeks, Unit 1 will be done!
+In Unit 2, we will get into more front-end topics.

+**Thoughts**: I am grateful that I have knowledge of full-stack development from LaunchCode's LC101 2018 cohort.
+Yet, I truly want to be a front-end developer.
+It's a role I have a strong passion for.
+I'm looking forward to CoderGirl's Unit 2!